hr-survey.com

 The following are results from the 360-Degree Assessment conducted earlier in the year.
 This information can help guide the development of focus areas for the Individual Development Plan.

-1. Technical: Willingly shares his/her technical expertise; sought out as resource by others Uses expertise to identify issues and think through creative solutions to get a problem solved or objective accomplished.
-Is knowledgeable of procedures or systems necessary for the job.
+1. Technical: Willingly shares information and expertise; sought out as resource by others Is knowledgeable of procedures or systems necessary for the job.
 Seeks information from others as needed.
+Demonstrates mastery of the technical competencies required in his/her work.

 Part 3: Individual Productivity and/or SMART Goals